kiwanami/emacs-calfw/readme.md

 After construction of the calfw component, the destination object can not be changed.

-The views are defined as a function and dispatched by the function `cfw:cp-dispatch-view-impl`.
+The views are defined as a function and dispatched by the function `calfw-cp-dispatch-view-impl`.

 The instance of the calfw component is stored at following places:

-- `buffer` destination: the buffer-local variable `cfw:component`
+- `buffer` destination: the buffer-local variable `calfw-component`
 - `region` destination: the text property `cfw:component`
 - `text` destination: N/A

-Calling the utility function `cfw:cp-get-component`, one can obtain the calfw instance at the appropriate places.
+Calling the utility function `calfw-cp-get-component`, one can obtain the calfw instance at the appropriate places.
 The stateless functions, such as simple event handler functions, can use this function to get the instance.

 The applications those have the state-full operations, however, should hold their own calfw instance for the safety object reference.

-##### cfw:model
+##### calfw-model

-The object `cfw:model` gathers schedule sources and gives a common interface for view functions to access the contents.
+The object `calfw-model` gathers schedule sources and gives a common interface for view functions to access the contents.

 The object has following information: